Letchworth Teaching Forest - Forest Structure Modeling, Utilizing LiDAR Point Cloud Data

 library("rgl")

-Load USGS Lidar Point Cloud Data of Letchworth Learning Forest
+Load USGS lidar point-cloud data of Letchworth Teaching Forest (las)

 ## Look at the parameter coordinates of original data